 ST. LOUIS, Aug.
-20 — Courtney M. Baxter has joined the Saint Louis Art Museum as the 2015-16 Romare Bearden Graduate Minority Fellow.
-The fellowship aims to build a pool of talented young minority professionals to work in art-related fields in museums, galleries, non-profit organizations and universities.
+20 —Courtney M. Baxter has joined the Saint Louis Art Museum as the 2015-16 Romare Bearden Graduate Museum Fellow.
+The fellowship aims to build a pool of talented young professionals to work in art-related fields in museums, galleries, non-profit organizations and universities.

 Baxter joins the Art Museum from the Museum of Science and Industry, Chicago, where she served as a facilitator delivering interactive educational content and tours.
 She previously interned in the education departments of the National Hellenic Museum in Chicago and the Abraham Lincoln Presidential Museum in Springfield, Illinois; and served as an ethnographic research intern at Field Museum of Natural History in Chicago.
 Baxter completed her master’s degree in public history at Loyola University Chicago in 2014 and holds a bachelor’s degree in history with a minor in sociology from the University of Illinois-Springfield.